uibk-dps-teaching/ps_cpp_2020/assignment1/README.md

 ## Implementation

+If you encounter a problem where the specification is ambiguous or unclear, make a justifiable decision on what to do.

 You are only allowed to use:
 - C++ standard library (C++17 standard)
 - C standard library (as fallback)